arcanecode/DataFabricator/Documentation/Get-FabricatedCity.md

 ## DESCRIPTION

-This routine will generate the name of a city for use in your fabricated data.
+This routine will generate the name of a city from an internal list for use in your fabricated data.

 ## EXAMPLES